 PrivateVPN’s apps for Android and iOS.

 Unlike the desktop apps, the mobile apps don’t have a ‘simple’ or ‘advanced’ view.
 To change the VPN’s settings, simply tap VPN Settings.
-We recommend turning on the kill switch from here as soon as you download the app as it’s not enabled by default.
+We recommend turning on the kill switch from here as soon as you download the app as it’s not enabled by default on Android.

 In short, PrivateVPN’s mobile apps are the most basic we’ve seen from a leading VPN service.
 The VPN will continue to lag behind the competition unless it puts development time into integrating with the device it’s built for.